-After building your product or course, one thing is next â launching your offer.
+After building your stellar program or course, one thing is next—launching it.
 This is why you need to create a launch strategy.

 Real talk, yeah?